platformsh/platformsh-docs/sites/platform/src/security/data-retention.md

 ## Account information

-Information relating to customer accounts (login information, billing information, etc.) is retained for as long as the account is active with{{< vendor/name >}}.
+Information relating to customer accounts (login information, billing information, etc.) is retained for as long as the account is active with {{< vendor/name >}}.

 Customers may request that their account be deleted and all related data be purged by filing a support ticket.